M3 Gun Motor Carriage: M3A1

 As the existing supply of M2A3 gun shields was insufficient to meet requirements for the production of the M3, the Ordnance Department developed the M5 gun shield, which replaced the M2A3.
-The new design was designated as the M3A1 Gun Motor Carriage.
+The new design was designated as the M3A1 Gun Motor Carriage (M3A1 GMC).

 Service history

 American use

 The T12/M3 GMC first saw action with the U.S. Army in the Philippines in 1941–42, six months after it was designed.
 Fifty were shipped on convoys to the Philippines in the late summer and fall of 1941.
 Three battalions of the Provisional Field Artillery Brigade operated T12s against the Japanese when they invaded the Philippines.
 During the early part of the campaign, the vehicle was used to provide direct covering fire and anti-tank support.
 The Japanese captured a few vehicles in 1942 and used them in the defense of the Philippines.

-By 1942, M3 GMCs were being used by tank destroyer battalions in the North African Campaign, each of which consisted of 36 M3s and four 37 mm M6 GMCs.
+By 1942, M3 GMCs were being used by tank destroyer battalions in the North African Campaign, each of which consisted of 36 M3 GMCs and four 37 mm M6 GMCs.
 The M3 GMCs, which were designed for ambushing tanks, proved to be inadequate for this task in the battles of Sidi Bou Zid and Kasserine Pass, mainly due to poor tactics.
-Nevertheless, the M3 was later used in the Battle of El Guettar with success, claiming 30 German tanks, including possibly two Tiger tanks, at the cost of 21 M3s.
+Nevertheless, the M3--and the newly-introduced 3-inch M10-- were later used in the Battle of El Guettar with success, claiming 30 German tanks, including possibly two Tiger tanks, at the cost of 21 M3s and seven M10s.
 Some M3s also saw service in Allied invasion of Sicily (Operation Husky), but by that time, the M10 tank destroyer had replaced it in the U.S. Army.
 A total of 1,360 M3 GMCs were also converted back into M3A1 half-tracks.

-The M3 also served with the U.S. Marines in the Pacific Theater of Operations and was first used in the invasion of Saipan.
-It proved highly effective against the Type 95 Ha-Go and the Type 97 Chi-Ha, in the fight against the Japanese 9th Tank Regiment on Saipan.
+The M3 also served with the U.S. Marines in the Pacific theater of Operations and was first used in the invasion of Saipan.
+It proved highly effective against the Japanese Type 95 Ha-Go light tank and the Type 97 Chi-Ha medium tank, in the fight against the Japanese 9th Tank Regiment on Saipan.
 It also served in the Battle of Peleliu and the Battle of Okinawa, and many other conflicts in the Pacific.